UKCloud/AzureStack/AzureCLI/Tenants/README.md

 ---
 # Install and configure CLI for use with Azure Stack

-In this article, we guide you through the process of using the Azure command-line interface (CLI) to manage Azure Stack Development Kit resources from Linux and Mac client platforms.
+In this article, we will guide you through the process of installing and using the Azure command-line interface (CLI) to manage Azure Stack.
+Azure CLI can be used to manage resources such as create virtual machines, deploy Azure Resource Manager templates, etc.

 ## Install CLI

-Next, sign in to your development workstation and install CLI.
+Sign in to your development workstation and install CLI.
 Azure Stack requires the 2.0 version of Azure CLI.
 You can install that by using the steps described in the [Install Azure CLI 2.0](https://docs.microsoft.com/cli/azure/install-azure-cli) article.
 To verify if the installation was successful, open a terminal or a command prompt window and run the following command:

 ```azurecli
 az --version